patrickrobrecht/posts-and-users-stats/readme.txt

 Tags: dashboard, statistics
 Requires at least: 4.4
 Tested up to: 4.6.1
-Stable tag: 0.2
+Stable tag: 0.3
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Statistics about the number of posts and users
+Statistics about the number of posts and users, provided as diagrams, tables and csv export.

 == Description ==
-Posts and Users Stats offers statistics about the content and the users of the WordPress installation:
+Posts and Users Stats offers statistics about the content and the users of a WordPress installation:

-* posts per publication date
+* Posts per Publication Date
-* posts per taxonomies, i. e. per category, per tag and per custom taxonomies
+* Posts per Taxonomies, i. e. per category, per tag and per custom taxonomies
-* posts per author and type
+* Posts per Author and Type
-* posts per status
+* Posts per Status
-* users per role
+* Users per Role
-* users timeline
+* Users over Time
-* visualization as a diagram which can be exported as image or PDF
+* Diagrams which can be exported as image or PDF
 * CSV export

 == Installation ==